manototh/oop-navbar/README.md

 6. Call the `Render` method of the `NavBar` object.
 This returns the rendered HTML elements.
 Add the return value to the DOM with a standard JavaScript method like `append`.
 7. Compile the TypeScript code with a tool like Node.js.
 8. Link the compiled Javascript code in the header of the HTML file where you want to add the navigation bar.
 9. In the HTML file, load the Foundation framework.
-For more information, see the (Foundation documentation)[https://get.foundation/sites/docs/installation.html].
+For more information, see the [Foundation documentation](https://get.foundation/sites/docs/installation.html).

 As a result, you have created your navigation bar.